 The schedule may sound early for those of us in North America, but let’s not forget that Lady Diana and Prince Charles’s ceremony took place in an earlier time slot (11:20 a.m.
 London time) and Prince William and Kate Middleton tied the knot even earlier at 11 a.m. (i.e 6 a.m.
 EST and 3 a.m.
 PST).

 Us Weekly suggests that it just might be her mom, Doria Ragland.
-(Ragland split from Meghan’s dad, Thomas Markle, when Meghan was six.)
-While Meghan is apparently close to both of her parents, she’s especially tight with Ragland, who is a yoga teacher and psychotherapist.
-Fun fact: Meghan’s dad is an Emmy-nominated lighting director who has worked on General Hospital and Married with Children.
+(Ragland split from Markle’s dad, Thomas, when she was six.)
+While Markle is apparently close to both of her parents, she’s especially tight with Ragland, who is a yoga teacher and psychotherapist.
+Fun fact: Markle’s dad is an Emmy-nominated lighting director who has worked on General Hospital and Married with Children.

 In the same Entertainment Tonight interview, Nicholl said Harry’s desire to have his grandfather at the wedding also accounts, in part, for the venue choice—Windsor Castle is where his grandmother and grandfather live.
 Plus, “[Harry] didn’t want to get married at the same place as his brother.
 He didn’t want to have such a big royal wedding at Westminster Abbey—it doesn’t need to be as big as William’s wedding.
 Harry really wanted to have something a little bit more intimate.”

 Kensington Palace announced on March 20 that pastry chef Claire Ptak will be making the wedding cake.
 Ptak owns Violet Cakes in London, but like Markle was raised in California.

 The “trilogy” (read three-stone) ring was reportedly designed by Prince Harry and is comprised of a central diamond from Botswana surrounded by two diamonds from Princess Diana’s personal collection, set in white gold with a yellow gold band.